rhuanbello/collagefm/README.md

 The application automatically detects your browser's language preference, but you can manually switch languages using the language selector in the UI.

+## Code Architecture

+The application follows modern React best practices with a focus on component modularity and separation of concerns:

+- **Components**: UI elements organized by functionality
+- **Hooks**: Custom React hooks for shared logic
+- **Utils**: Utility functions including image processing
+- **Lib**: Core functionality and API integrations

+### Image Download Module

+The image download functionality has been optimized for:

+- **Performance**: Efficient DOM manipulation and rendering
+- **Modularity**: Broken down into smaller, focused functions
+- **Image Optimization**: Compression to reduce file size while maintaining quality
+- **Customization**: Options for styling, titles, and play count display

+The image generation and download process:
+1. Creates a virtual DOM structure with the collage content
+2. Renders it to a canvas using html2canvas-pro
+3. Applies image compression and optimization
+4. Generates a downloadable PNG file

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.